maxisi/gwpols/index.md

 In these diagrams, the GW propagates in the _z_ direction, in or out of the screen, deforming the original ring (dotted circle) into ellipsoidal patterns shown at half-period intervals (solid and dashed).

-Any GW can be expressed as a superposition of these two polarization states, and can be specified through time-dependent strain functions $$h_+$$ and $$h_\times$$.
+In GR, any GW can be expressed as a superposition of these two polarization states, and can be specified through time-dependent strain functions $$h_+$$ and $$h_\times$$.
 These functions determine the signal observed at any given detector; for any specific source, they are prescribed by Einstein's equations and relevant initial conditions.

 We can visualize how any GW can be decomposed into $$+$$ and $$\times$$ contributions by explicitly splitting the two polarizations and illustrating their physical effects separately, as in the first figrue above.
 More abstractly, we can also represent the GW polarization state at any instant through a vector in a Cartesian space defined by the $$\left(h_+, h_\times\right)$$ amplitudes: the magnitude of this _phasor_ encodes the overall strength of the signal, and its orientation the ratio between $$+$$ and $$\times$$.